golang/proposal/design/56345-structured-logging.md

     Infof(slog.Default(), "hello, %s", "world")

-then slog will use source file mylog.go, not main.go.
+then slog will report the source file as mylog.go, not main.go.

 A correct implementation of Infof will obtain the source location (pc) and pass it to NewRecord.
 The Infof function in the package-level example called